 But that’s not all you should do in the Berkshires.
 Visit one of the many art museums in this area, wander the botanical gardens, tour Edith Wharton’s home, or doing more shopping.
 For nature lovers, consider visiting Mount Greylock, which is the highest point in Massachusetts.

 Admittedly, I didn’t explore as much of The Berkshires as I had initially planned.
 The weather did not cooperate and a nasty storm rolled through on my one full day here.
-While I do plan to go back at some point, I will admit that my experience was limited to just the Hancock Shaker Museum.
+While I do plan to return to the area eventually, I will admit that my experience was limited to just the Hancock Shaker Museum.

 Albany, New York